There are two kinds of team at Deeson and everyone in a client-facing delivery role is part of each of these teams:

 We keep the number of projects that a team member is involved with to a minimum.
 The less projects someone is dealing with, the better we can focus and not lose efficiency through context switching

-The chapter is the professional group within the agency - for example development, creative or user experience.
+The chapter is the professional group within the agency - for example development, creative or delivery.

 The chapter is where professional learning, challenge and R&D happens.
 It’s also where professional line management takes place, including performance coaching and feedback.